antirez/aocla/README.md

     aocla> [1 2 3] rest
     [2 3]

+*Note: cat also works with strings, tuples, symbols.*

 There is, of course, map:

     aocla> [1 2 3] [dup *] map
     [1 4 9]

-If you want to just do something with list elements, in an imperative way, you can use foreach:
+If you want to do something with list elements, in an imperative way, you can use foreach:

     aocla> [1 2 3] [printnl] foreach
     1
     2
     3

-And a few more, like `get@` to get a specific element in a given position, `sort`, to sort a list, and if I remember correctly nothing more about lists.
-And many of the above things are implemented inside the C source code of Aocla in Aocla language itself.
-This is, for instance, the implementation of `map`:
+There are a few more list procedures. `get@` to get a specific element in a given position, `sort`, to sort a list, and if I remember correctly nothing more about lists.
+Many of the above procedures are implemented inside the C source code of Aocla, in Aocla language itself.
+Others are implemented in C because of performance concerns or because it was simpler to do so.
+For instance, this is the implementation of `foreach`:

-    [(a b) // Concat list a and b.
+    [(l f) // list and function to call with each element.
-        $b [$a -> (a)] foreach // for each element of b, append to a.
-        $a // return a
+        $l len (e)  // Get list len in "e"
+        0 (j)       // j is our current index
+        [$j $e <] [
+            $l $j get@  // Get list[j]
+            $f upeval   // We want to evaluate in the context of the caller
+            $j 1 + (j)  // Go to the next index
+        ] while
-    ] 'cat def
+    ] 'foreach def

+As you can see from the above code, Aocla syntax also supports comments: anything from `//` to the end of the line is ignored.

 ## Conditionals

+Aocla conditionals are just `if` and `ifelse`.
+There is also a quite imperative looping construct, that is `while`.
+You could loop in the Scheme way, using recursion, but I like to give the language a Common Lisp vibe, where you can write imperative code, too.

+The words `if` and `ifelse` do what you could imagine:

+    aocla> 5 (a)
+    5
+    aocla> [$a 2 >] ["a is > 2" printnl] if
+    a is > 2

+So `if` takes two programs (two lists), one is evaluated to see if it is true or false.
+The other is executed only if the first program is true.

+The same is true for ifelse, but it takes three programs: condition, true-program, false-program:

+    aocla> 9 (a)
+    aocla> [$a 11 ==] ["11 reached" printnl] [$a 1 + (a)] ifelse
+    aocla> [$a 11 ==] ["11 reached" printnl] [$a 1 + (a)] ifelse
+    aocla> [$a 11 ==] ["11 reached" printnl] [$a 1 + (a)] ifelse
+    11 reached

+And finally, an example of while:

+    aocla> 10 [dup 0 >] [dup printnl 1 -] while
+    10
+    9
+    8
+    7
+    6
+    5
+    4
+    3
+    2
+    1

+Or, for a longer but more usual program making use of Aocla locals:

+    aocla> 10 (x) [$x 0 >] [$x printnl $x 1 - (x)] while
+    10
+    9
+    8
+    7
+    6
+    5
+    4
+    3
+    2
+    1

+Basically two programming styles are possible: one that uses the stack mainly in order to pass state from different procedures, and otherwise uses locals a lot for local state, and another one where almost everything will use the stack, like in FORTH, and locals will be used only from time to time when stack manipulation is less clear.
+For instance Imagine I've three values on the stack:

+    aocla> 1 2 3
+    1 2 3

+If I want to sum the first and the third, and leave the second one on the stack, even in a programming style where the code mainly uses the stack to hold state, one could write:

+    aocla> (a _ b) $_ $a $b +
+    2 4

 ## Evaluating lists

+Words like `map` or `foreach` are written in Aocla itself.
+They are not implemented in C, even if they could and probably should for performance reasons (and this is why `while` is implemented in C).

+In order to implement procedures that execute code, Aocla provides the `eval` built-in word.
+It just consumes the list on the top of the stack and evaluates it.

+    aocla> 5 [dup dup dup] eval
+    5 5 5 5

+In the above example we executed the list contaning the program that calls `dup` three times.
+Let's write a better example, a procedure that executes the same code a specified number of times:

+    [(n l)
+        [$n 0 >]
+        [$l eval $n 1 - (n)]
+        while
+    ] 'repeat def

+Example usage:

+    aocla> 3 ["Hello!" printnl] repeat
+    Hello!
+    Hello!
+    Hello!

 ## Eval and local variables

-Give a look at the quite imperative implementation of `map` inside Aocla:

-    [(l f) // list and function to apply
-        $l len (e)  // Get list len in "e"
-        0 (j)       // j is our current index
-        []          // We will populate this empty list [$j $e <] [
-            $l $j get@
-            $f upeval
-            swap ->
-            $j 1 + (j)
+There is a problem with the above implementation of `repeat`, it does not mix well with local variables:

+    aocla> 10 (x) 3 [$x printnl] repeat
+    Unbound local var: '$x' in eval:0  in unknown:0

+Here the problem is that once we call a new procedure, that is `repeat`, the local variable `x` no longer exist in the context of the called procedure.
+So when `repeat` evaluates our program we get an error.
+This is the only case where Aocla local variables make the semantics of Aocla more complex than other stack based languages without this feature.
+In order to solve the problem above, Aocla has a specialized form of `eval` that is called `upeval`: it executes a program in the context (stack frame, in low level terms) of the caller.
+Let's rewrite the `repeat` procedure using `upeval`:

+    [(n l)
+        [$n 0 >]
+        [$l upeval $n 1 - (n)]
-        ] while
+        while
-    ] 'map def
+    ] 'repeat def

+After the change, it works as expected:

+    aocla> 10 (x) 3 [$x printnl] repeat
+    10
+    10
+    10

+Now, out of the blue, without even knowing how Aocla is implemented, let's check the C implementation of `uplevel`:

+    /* Like eval, but the code is evaluated in the stack frame of the calling
+     * procedure, if any. */
+    int procUpeval(aoclactx *ctx) {
+        if (checkStackType(ctx,1,OBJ_TYPE_LIST)) return 1;
+        obj *l = stackPop(ctx);
+        stackframe *saved = NULL;
+        if (ctx->frame->prev) {
+            saved = ctx->frame;
+            ctx->frame = ctx->frame->prev;
+        }
+        int retval = eval(ctx,l);
+        if (saved) ctx->frame = saved;
+        release(l);
+        return retval;
+    }

+What happens here is quite clear: we check to see if the stack contains a list, as top level element.
+If so, we capture that value in the variable `l`, then save the current stack frame, that contains our local variables for the current procedure, and substitute it with the *previous procedure* stack frame.
+Now we can call `eval()` and finally restore the original stack frame.

 ## Creating programs at runtime

+Aocla is homoiconic, as we already said earlier.
+Programs are represented with the same data structures that Aocla code can manipulate.
+Because of that, we can write programs writing programs.
+For instance let's create a program that creates a procedure incrementing a variable of the specified name.

+The procedure exects two elements on the stack: the name of the procedure we want to create, and the variable name that the procedure will increment:

+    proc-name, var-name

 # Aocla internals